Sustainable Australia is sometimes asked how we differ from The Greens party.

 - Vigorously lobbying other nations to ensure fair and reasonable global action on greenhouse gas emissions.

-- Considering all energy production options to deliver our climate policy targets and ultimately an emissions-free Australian energy supply (see ENERGY policy).
+- Considering all energy production options to deliver our climate policy targets and ultimately a zero-net emissions Australian energy supply.

-- Significantly reduce its waste production and disposal, and increase its waste recycling and energy recovery.
+- Significantly reduce its waste production, and increase its waste recycling and energy recovery.
 This should include:

-- Achieving better product design and standards in order to reduce materials usage, and improve longevity, repairability, re-usability and recycling capacity.
+- Achieving better product design and standards to reduce materials usage, and improve warranties, longevity, repairability, re-usability and recycling capacity.

 - Establishing a national ‘sustainable design and development’ centre of excellence, with public-private partnership funding.

-- Supporting major community centres dedicated to the repair, re-sale and responsible recycling of electronic waste and household goods, with public-private partnership funding.
+- Supporting major community centres dedicated to the repair, re-sale and responsible recycling of electronic waste and household goods.